square/react-native-square-reader-sdk/docs/get-started.md

 To use the React Native plugin on Android devices, you need to install Reader SDK for Android so it is available to the React Native library as a resource.
 The key installation steps are outlined below.
-For more information on installing Reader SDK for Android, see the [Reader SDK Android Setup Guide] at [docs.connect.squareup.com].
+For more information on installing Reader SDK for Android, see [Reader SDK Android Setup Guide].

 1. Change to the Android folder (`android`) at the root of your React Native project.